CopernicaMarketingSoftware/Documentation/Mailerq/3.0/delivery-limits.md

 After matchin a response and if you have set up reduced capacity, the delivery to the domain will be slowed for the duration as set in the duration and capacity settings.
-The reduced delivery capacity form is the same as the email throttling form we showed earlier.
+The reduced delivery capacity form is the same as the Email Throttling form we showed earlier.